mlomonaco/pkg-octave-doc/README.md

 You only need to do this once, and the package's website will be automatically updated every time you push a new commit into the package's `/docs` folder.

-## Guidelines for TEXIFNO docsstrings
+## Guidelines for TEXINFO docsstrings

-* `@qcode` is converted to `@code` before texi2html processing, so if you want to display a char string it is best to use @qcode{"somestring"}, which will be displayed properly both on Octave's command window and on HTML output.
+* `@qcode` (a predefined texinfo macro which stands for _quoted code_) is converted to `@code` before texi2html processing, so if you want to display a char string it is best to use @qcode{"somestring"}, which will be displayed properly both on Octave's command window and on HTML output.
 Keep in mind that `@code{}` encloses the content in single quotes in the command window, although they are not displayed in HTML code.

 * fields of structures: it is best practice to write them as `@var{structure_name}.@qcode{field_name}` which appears in the command window as `structure_name.field_name` and in HTML as <var>structure_name</var>.<code>field_name</code>.
 In bootstrap 5, the `<code>` tag is not highlighted and it looks better than here :smiley:.